-Lenoir, NC was included in National Geographic's Adventure magazine as one of "The Next 50 Great Towns".
-It's just starting to show some signs of being found and a best place to live in North Carolina.
-They termed it "a hot bargain".
+Lenoir NC was included in National Geographic’s Adventure magazine as one of “The Next 50 Great Towns.”

-It's in the same Marion, NC/Morganton, NC area, but not on Lake James, so it's still affordable.
-I like its proximity to Pisgah National Forest and best places to live in North Carolina Boone, Banner Elk and Blowing Rock which you should also check out, if you want altitude!
+I like their proximity to Pisgah National Forest.
+And you’ll have easy access to the Mountain best places to live in North Carolina of Boone, Banner Elk and Blowing Rock which you should also check out, if you want altitude!

-If you position yourself right, you'll stay within your budget in these areas and find your best place to live in North Carolina.
+If you position yourself right, you’ll stay within your budget in these areas and find your best places to live in North Carolina.

 As always, this is not meant as investment advice.
 Make sure you do your own due diligence.